 Grooming Needs of the UK’s Five Most Popular Dog Breeds

-Make grooming easy and chose the right tools for your dog’s coat.
-Below, Groomers have devised a basic guide to grooming needs for the UK’s five most popular dog breeds.
+To make sure that you’re choosing the right tools for your dog’s coat, we have put together a guide for the grooming needs of the UK’s top five most popular dog breeds.
 Scroll down to see if your dog makes the top five…

 Grooming needs: Labradors have quite short coats, but they do shed, so you will need to brush your Lab once or twice a week to remove any loose undercoat hair.
 You will also need to run a shedding blade over the dog’s coat a few times a month to keep on top of the shedding, especially during your dog’s moulting season.
 Labrador coats do not need clipping or trimming, but you will need to bathe your dog around every 8 – 12 weeks to keep him smelling fresh.

 Slicker brush, pin brush or comb, a detangling brush, clippers

 Grooming needs: Silky coated breeds such as the Cocker Spaniel need brushing several times a week, if not daily.
 They can also be susceptible to matts – use a detangle brush or pin comb to tease out any knots that could cause further issues.
 Cocker Spaniels can also need an occasional clip to avoid excessive coat length, especially in areas prone to matting– if you’re not confident doing this yourself, be sure to consult your local grooming salon for assitance.